kchapelier/node-mathp/README.md

 * Add trigonometric methods
 * Tests for additional methods
-* Fix the tests for -O on the polyfills
 * Froze the API and increment version to 1.0.0

 ## Acknowledgement